doug-wade/sizzy/README.md

 $ yarn start
 ```

-The open it in your browser http://localhost:3033/.
+Open it in your browser http://localhost:3033/.